-Who Used and Benefited From Our Services?
+Who used and Benefited from our services?

-In our third and fourth rounds of funding the arts, we supported 12 arts practitioners/collectives, as well as continuing support of the of artists from other rounds.
-This has meant further thought on how we maintain ongoing support, but also how we ensure we have the capacity to carry on that supporting role into each year for those projects that need extending.
+Our final round of funding started in January 2020, with eight grants awarded to individual artists and collectives.
+We also continued to support artists from previous funding rounds.
 We want to be sure artists are able to meet the challenges of the funding and deliver on the work and thus recognise the need to provide ongoing guidance.
 We have always maintained the role of the fund is to try new approaches to supporting artists and funding radical practice, and will continue to develop and to meet the needs.
 To date the fund has engaged with over 100 artists, and the work has been viewed by thousands.
-Our website gives further details of individual projects, their impact and engagement and reflections
+Our website gives further details of individual projects, their impact and engagement and reflections.